 Continuing TETAF’s commitment to the Stop the Bleed campaign, we will continue to offer BCon (bleeding control) courses throughout the year.
 This course has been developed for direct training for immediate responders (lay personnel) and professional first responders in external hemorrhage control in response to a call from the Hartford Consensus for direct training.

-TETAF offers an annual hospital data management course designed to improve the skill sets of the data entry specialist specific to data input, data abstraction and statistical reporting, which are used to improve the state’s emergency care system.
+This course is designed to improve the skill sets of the data entry specialist specific to data input, data abstraction and statistical reporting, which are used to improve the state’s emergency care system.
+Registration is now open.

 The annual TETAF EMS data management course focuses on the National Emergency Medical Services Information System and the data dictionary.
 This course is designed for physicians, nurses, EMTs and paramedics responsible for, or with an interest in, submitting data to the Texas EMS Trauma Registry.